Skip to Content

 of trial lenses will be placed in front of your eyes and adjusted until the

 light rays are properly focused on your retina.
-Testing one eye at a time, the

 Visual field tests are used to